 Use of Information Collected: We use Traffic Data to improve our Website and to customize your Website experience.
 We may use your contact data to contact you when necessary, as well as to send you information about our company and products and services.

-Sharing of Information Collected: We will share information about you only as permitted by law.
+Sharing of Information Collected: We do not sell, trade, or rent the User Information we collect.
+We will share this information about you only as permitted by law.
 We will not share your User Information with other companies for their marketing purposes without your consent.
-There is no need to “opt out” or tell us not to do this.

 In addition, we participate in several insurance industry supported databases of reported claims and additional driver information.
 We may share information about you in the normal business of conducting insurance operations.